beejjorgensen/bgnet/src/bgnet.md

 actually want to pass in a pointer to a `struct in_addr`. `len` should be `sizeof(struct in_addr)`, and `type` should be `AF_INET`.

-So what is this \index{struct hostent@\texttt{struct hostent}} `struct hostent` that gets returned?
+So what is this [ixtt[struct hostent]] `struct hostent` that gets returned?
 It has a number of fields that contain information about the host in question.

 | Field                | Description                                       |